Mets injuries: Stroman (hip), Conforto delayed, Lucchesi out

 Stroman, the team's most durable starting pitcher this season, exited Tuesday night's outing against Atlanta in the second inning because of an aching left hip.

-The team said Conforto tested negative Tuesday night and it plans to activate him before Wednesday's game against the Braves.
+The team said Conforto tested negative Tuesday night and it plans to activate him before Wednesday's series finale against the Braves.
 He has been sidelined since straining his right hamstring on May 16.

-Lucchesi, however, is headed for Tommy John surgery, the Mets confirmed Tuesday.
+Lucchesi, however, is headed for Tommy John surgery, the Mets confirmed.
 The left-hander had solidified a spot at the back of the rotation by posting a 1.19 ERA over his previous five starts.

 Stroman threw 18 pitches in a hitless first inning and fell behind Austin Riley 2-1 leading off the second before manager Luis Rojas and a trainer visited the mound.